beling/book-pl/src/ch07-04-bringing-paths-into-scope-with-the-use-keyword.md

 an item into scope but also making that item available for others to bring into their scope.

-Listing 7-17 shows the code in Listing 7-11 with `use` in the root module changed to `pub use`.
+Listing 7-17 shows the code in listing 7-11 with `use` in the root module changed to `pub use`.

-<span class="filename">Filename: src/lib.rs</span>
+<span class="filename">Plik: src/lib.rs</span>

 ```rust
 {{#rustdoc_include ../listings/ch07-managing-growing-projects/listing-07-17/src/lib.rs:here}}